moritzsalla/adafruit-express-feather/README.md

 - LIPO Input (Bat):  Voltage supply from the optional rechargeable cell.
 Can be connected via JST PH connector.
 - VREG Enable (En): Can be set to GND to disable the 3.3V output.
 By default set to HIGH.
 - USB Power (USB): Supplies voltage from USB (4.5-5.2V)

+### Analog Inputs

+- 6 analog pins (A0—A5)
+- 2 ADC pins (AREF, VIVD)

+AREF (A7): optional external analog reference. <br>
+VIDV (A6): allows measurement of battery charge.
+Can be used as an output.

+### PWM Output

+Any GPIO pin can be configured as PWM.

+### I2C Pins

+- Require external pullup resistors to function.
+Not present by default.
+- All Adafruit breakouts normally have pullups, hence this likely won't be an issue.